OxideMod/Oxide.Docs/docs/guides/developers/basic-cui.md

 ## Layers

-You can use specific "layers" as parents for your UI because they are always present:
+You can use these specific "layers" as parents for your UI, because they are always present:

 * `Overall` the top most layer in front of all of Rust's UI
 * `Overlay` top layer in front of most of Rust's UI